DocuSend

 Tracking mail is accomplished by imbedding unique tracking numbers into special barcodes and printing them on each mail piece.
 It is only available on “automated” mail pieces, and you can identify them by the 3-inch row of tall and short marks I referred to above.
 This little barcode contains lots of other information, but for the purpose of this article, we will focus exclusively on the tracking numbers.

--Mailing companies purchase the service through a licensed postal software provider certified by the USPS.
-So, it’s really the post office that makes this technology available through third-party vendors.
+Mailing companies purchase the service through a licensed postal software provider certified by the USPS, so it’s really the post office that makes this technology available through third-party vendors.
 There are two types of First-Class Mail the post office traces.
 Outbound mail, often defined as Destination IMb tracing, and inbound mail, defined as Origin IMb tracing.

 Origin IMb Tracing lets you track incoming reply mail pieces such as return payments, orders, and other responses from customers.
 Recipients receive notification that customers have placed their reply pieces in the mail stream and the post office is processing them for delivery.